 (shredded dried beef)

-Peel the papaya and cut it into long matchstick threads (a mandolin is a good tool here).
+Peel the kohlrabi and cut it into long matchstick threads or julienne it (a julienne peeler is the best tool here).

-Combine it with the sprouts, chopped spring onions and coriander leaves.
+Combine it with the sprouts (you can cut them in two), chopped spring onions and coriander leaves.

 Mix the sauce ingredients and pour them over the vegetables.